 CFC 2021 highlights

 With 2021 coming to an end, the CFC is proud to look back at this year and its achievements.
-Given the unpredictability of the ongoing pandemic and its effects on the agricultural value chains, the CFC multiplied efforts to continue supporting smallholders and SMEs in commodity-dependent developing countries (CDDCs) and make them resilient.
+Given the unpredictability of the ongoing pandemic and its effects on the agricultural value chains, the CFC multiplied its efforts to continue supporting smallholders and SMEs in commodity-dependent developing countries (CDDCs), reinforcing their resilience in the face of adversity.
 The CFC thanks its Member States, fellow International Commodity Bodies (ICBs), partners and stakeholders for their sustained commitment to impact and poverty alleviation.

 Despite all the challenges, 2021 is marked by the highest number of projects approved within a year: 11 projects, with a total cost of USD 114.3 million, of which the CFC contributes USD 18.9 million in the form of loans.
 Combined, these projects are expected to benefit 228,165 smallholder farmers across Brazil, Guatemala, Honduras, Indonesia, Kenya, Malawi (LDC), Nicaragua, Peru, Rwanda (LDC), Tanzania (LDC), Uganda (LDC), Zambia (LDC), among others.